 These cameras also have smaller sensors than most compact cameras, which means lower quality pictures.

 There used to be many options available in these types of cameras, but over the last few years Olympus has destroyed the competition with their TG line.
 Now there are comparatively few competitive options.

-Olympus has been a leader in waterproof snorkel cameras for many years, and have had 16 or more models.
-Earlier models had poor image quality, but the current models are pretty darn good.
-These "tough" cameras are designed to be waterproof, dust proof, freeze proof and shock proof.
+Olympus has been a leader in waterproof snorkel cameras for many years, and have had 17 or more models.
+These "tough" cameras are designed to be waterproof, dust proof, freeze proof, and shock proof.

 And this camera has fast focusing speeds and shooting speeds compared to almost any other waterproof camera.
 This is a very valuable feature for getting fish pictures.

-The zoom lens starts at a wide angle of 25mm and goes out to 100mm (35mm equiv.), which is very desirable underwater.
+The zoom lens starts at a wide angle of 25mm and goes out to 100mm (35mm equivalent), which is very desirable underwater.
 This lens provides nice sharp pictures.

 Pentax was bought by Ricoh, and you will see that name on their compact cameras.
 Pentax has many years and models of waterproof cameras under their belt.
 The current cameras are very tough and shockproof and have a very solid feel to them.

-Unfortunately it lost the fast F2.0 lens of the previous model, and now has an F3.5-5.5 lens, with a longer zoom range of 28-140mm.
-It has a 16mp CMOS sensor camera that is shockproof, dustproof, coldproof, and waterproof down to 45 feet.
+It has a slow F3.5-5.5 lens, with a zoom range of 28-140mm.
+It has a 16MP CMOS sensor camera that is shockproof, dustproof, coldproof, and waterproof down to 45 feet.
 It retains the LED lights that surround its lens for macro pictures.
 It also has 1080p HD movie mode and a 3" screen with a dedicated video button.